IanOxborrow/Sensible/Background Documentation/Decision log/decision_log.md

 # Decision Log

-This decision log is ordered most recent at the top, to least recent at the bottom.
+This decision log is ordered most recent at the top, to least recent at the bottom. \n

-Decision: What sensors should we prioritise?
+Decision: What sensors should we prioritise? \n
-Result: Stage 1 - Accelerometer, Barometer, Magnometer and Gyroscope
+Result: Stage 1 - Accelerometer, Barometer, Magnometer and Gyroscope \n
-        Stage 2 - Camera, Microphone, GPS Location, Wifi Signal Strength, User Proximity Stage 3 - Possibles: Temperature, Humidity, Ambient Light Decision by: Sensible team only
+        Stage 2 - Camera, Microphone, GPS Location, Wifi Signal Strength, User Proximity \n Stage 3 - Possibles: Temperature, Humidity, Ambient Light \n Decision by: Sensible team only \n

-Decision: What tools should we use to develop the project?
+Decision: What tools should we use to develop the project? \n
-Result: draw.io, Miro, Gitlab, Word and Excel
-Decision by: Sensible team only
+Result: draw.io, Miro, Gitlab, Word and Excel \n Decision by: Sensible team only \n

-Decision: Which open source license should we use?
+Decision: Which open source license should we use? \n
-Result: BDS3
+Result: BDS3 \n
 Decision by: Sensible team only